Federal Security Service (FSB)

 Federal'naya Sluzhba Bezopasnosti

-The Federal Security Service (FSB - Federal'naya Sluzhba Bezopasnosti, previously known as Federal Counterintelligence Service - FSK) is the most powerful of the successors to the KGB.
+The Federal Security Service (FSB - Federal'naya Sluzhba Bezopasnosti, previously known as Federal Counterintelligence Service - FSK) is a successor of the KGB and has responsibility for all security operations at home and abroad.
+There is a paucity of public information in regard to the workings of the FSB.
+It is the most powerful of the successors to the KGB.
 In the years since the fall of the Soviet Union, the FSB slowly took on the responsibilities of a number of agencies.
-Most recently, it absorbed FAPSI, the Russian equivalent of the United States' National Security Agency.
+More recently, it absorbed FAPSI, the Russian equivalent of the United States' National Security Agency.

 The FSB's power is rooted in the influence of President Vladimir Putin, a former director, and a vast network of former officers that has permeated all sectors of Russian government and society.
 It is estimated that, among Russia’s 1,000 leading political figures, 78% have worked with the FSB or its predecessors.
 With this sort of clout at its disposal, FSB carries out intelligence, counterintelligence, counterterrorism, economic crime investigation, electronic intelligence, border control and “social monitoring.”